Santa Anzo: Background and education

-Santa Anzo was born in Uganda, circa 1975.
-Her parents trace their ancestry to Moyo District, in the West Nile sub-region of Uganda.
+Anzo was born in Kampala, Uganda around 1975.
+Her family traces its origins to Moyo District in the West Nile sub-region of northern Uganda.
+According to some accounts, her family went into exile in South Sudan following the fall of Idi Amin's government in 1979 and later returned to Uganda in 1982.

-She attended Old Kampala Primary School, before transferring to Bat Valley Primary School, where she obtained her Primary School Leaving Certificate.
-For her O-Level studies, she went to Madhvani College, in Wairaka, Jinja District.
-She studied at Progressive Secondary School, in Bweyogerere, Wakiso District, where she completed her A-level studies and obtained her High School Diploma.
-She then enrolled into Dolphins Fashion School, in Kampala, where she graduated with a Diploma in Fashion Design.
+She was homeschooled in exile by her mother Chezira Iku Dolo before returning to Uganda for formal education.
+She attended Old Kampala Primary School and later Bat Valley Primary School where she completed her primary education.
+She pursued O-level studies at Madhvani College in Wairaka, Jinja District, and A-level studies at Progressive Secondary School in Bweyogerere, Wakiso District.

+She later enrolled at Dolphins Fashion College in Kampala, graduating with a Diploma in Fashion Design.